Grieving dad wants to know who hauled daughter’s body on dolly, then dumped her

 NEW YORK CITY (WPIX) — The father of Claire McKenna, an aspiring singer found dead last month on a New York City street, wants to know who pushed the 26-year-old woman on a dolly for several blocks before dumping her body behind a bush.

-Claire McKenna’s body was found face-down on the sidewalk near a bush at 94th Avenue and 214th Place in Queens Village.
+Claire McKenna’s body was found near a bush at 94th Avenue and 214th Place in Queens Village.
 The family received a preliminary toxicology report but there’s no definitive cause of death.
-Police claimed, however, that they found a track mark on Claire McKenna’s arm — but her parents claim it’s just a scar she had prior to her death.

 “She had a medical marijuana card,” Derek McKenna said of his daughter.
 “She was never into heavy drugs.”

-Note: This story has been corrected to update how Mckenna’s body was found.